FortuneDayZ/Rpg-Manager/README.md

 *(You can add your chosen license here, e.g., MIT License)*

-This project is licensed under the MIT License - see the LICENSE.md file for details (if applicabl
+This project is licensed under the MIT License - see the LICENSE.md file for details (if applicable).